 - Add the vanilla and a few drops of milk to the bowl, along with the cocoa powder, pinch of salt, and about 1/2 cup of the powdered sugar.
 Whisk or beat until smooth.
 Continue to whisk or beat in the remaining powdered sugar in small amounts, alternating with a few drops of the milk, until all the powdered sugar has been incorporated and the frosting is smooth and pliable but still holds its shape.
 You may end up needing a little more or less milk than the 2 tablespoons called for.
 (If your frosting ends up too thick or too thin, see note 4!)

 - Spread the donuts out onto a piece of parchment paper, wax paper, or aluminum foil.

 - Place the frosting into a quart-sized zip top bag.
 Press down the frosting to one corner of the bag.
 Squeeze out as much excess air as possible from the bag and seal it.
 Twist the top of the bag so the frosting forms a firm cone shape in the corner of the bag.

-- With the wooden skewer, poke 8 - 10 small holes, close together, around the corner of the bag containing the frosting.
+- With the wooden skewer, poke 8 - 10 small holes, close together, in and around the corner of the bag containing the frosting.
 You can make the holes smaller or larger by either poking all the way through to the thickest part of the skewer, or just using the tip of the skewer.
 Adjust the frosting pattern by widening some holes if needed, or adding more.